One of the great Canadian hikes I’ve done is the Carthew-Alderson Trail in Waterton Lakes National Park.

 Once you crest the pass you head down, steeply at times, through a barren landscape of rock but the Carthew Lakes beckon in the distance.
 And if you look south you can see the peaks of Glacier National Park in Montana.

 It would be easy to spend some time at the Carthew Lakes just admiring the scenery.
 Once you’re ready to leave, continue along the northeast side of the lake.
 Pass a second, larger lake – that boasts a little more in the way of wildflowers – and re-enter stunted forest, just above the Alderson Lake cirque.

 Don’t forget to turn around every so often as the views are equally glorious looking back.

 On the way to Alderson Lake we passed outcrops with stromatolites – ancient algal mounds and some of the earliest life forms.
 It would be easy to mistake them for lichen if you didn’t know what you were looking for.

-It’s only two kilometers from Carthew Lakes to Alderson lakes and they pass all too quickly.
-We stopped to have lunch above Alderson Lake and were treated to the escapades of a few mountain goats eating and hopping on the cliffs at least 1000 feet above the lake.
+It’s only two kilometres from Carthew Lakes to Alderson lakes and they pass all too quickly.
+We stopped to have lunch above Alderson Lake and were treated to the escapades of a few mountain goats eating and hopping on the cliffs at least 1,000 feet above the lake.
 I couldn’t get over the steepness of the slopes they were on.

 It’s possible to camp at Alderson Lake but not at the Carthew Lakes.

-All told the hike gains 651 meters (2135 feet) and loses 1016 meters (3332 feet) over 20.1 kilometers.
+All told the hike gains 651 metres (2,135 feet) and loses 1,016 metres (3,332 feet) over 20.1 kilometres.
 We did it in just under six hours including a thirty minute break for lunch and didn’t feel rushed.

 Other Waterton Lakes area hikes you might like: